 Article by Todd S. Elwyn, MD, covers history, causes, symptoms and clues to recognition, prevalence, differential diagnosis, and treatment of this condition, which can be very challenging for busy physicians.

 Abstract with case studies.
-Andrei Szoke, M.D.
+Andrei Szoke, MD, and Didier Boillet, MD.

 Article about people who join health support groups, chats, and message boards and fake a serious illness.
 Includes tips on how to spot this type of deception.